Article 1: Definition

 13.4 The Treasurer has to pay invoices, which shall be signed by the Treasurer and also by either the President or the General Secretary.

 13.5 The Treasurer shall make available, for the benefit of the General Assembly, the annual report of the financial situation of EFPM to the General Assembly.

 13.6 The Treasurer shall prepare the balanced accounts for each fiscal year and shall submit them to the Board of Auditors together with the relevant documentation at least two months prior to the date of the General Assembly

 14.1.
 The Board of Auditors consists of three (3) EFPM members and has a term of office of four (4) years.
 The members of the Board of Auditors are elected by the General Assembly from among the representatives of the EFPM members, attending the Assembly.
 The members of the Board of Auditors nominate from among their number a member to serve as Chairman of the Board.

 14.2.
-The Board of Auditors shall examine the accounts submitted by the Treasurer together with the relevant documentation and will report their conclusions on the state of the accounts to the General Assembly, via the General Secretary.
+The Board of Auditors shall examine the accounts submitted by the Treasurer together with the relevant documentation and the annual report of the financial statements and will report their conclusions and recommendations on the state of the accounts to the General Assembly.

 Article 15: Fiscal Year